Unless you’ve been living under a rock, you’ve definitely noticed this new craze. Or at least, new in America.

 Fortunately when it comes to radiation risk, this probably doesn’t matter.
 Here’s why…

-All of the major tea producing regions are far east of Fukushima!
+All of the major tea producing regions are the opposite direction of the winds from Fukushima.

 Shizuoka (静岡) is by far the largest region, as nearly half of Japanese green tea is grown there.
 The westernmost farms in Shizuoka are still about 250 miles away (400 km) from Fukushima.